 - Why Choose Us For Your Claim

 There were several high profile accidents and incidents resulting in injuries to football fans and staff at fixtures during the 1970s and 1980s.
 Some of the largest and most notable incidents were the incidents at Hillsborough in Sheffield in 1989 and the Ibrox accidents in 1971.

 These incidents were notable for the nature and severity of the crush injuries suffered, as well as the number of people who were injured or killed.
 Whilst most people won’t suffer such as injury or football stadium accident, accidents do still happen.
 In 2017 games have still been cancelled due to barriers collapsing and people being injured in a variety of ways.

 The most common accidents at football stadiums include;

-- Most football stadiums are designed to hold several thousand or even tens of thousands of people.
-Because of this, the stands are designed and fitted with raked seating and many steps.
-These typically may not have handrails and can result in the risk of slips, trips and falls in football stadiums.
+- Most football stadiums are designed to hold several thousand or even tens of thousands of people- because of this, the stands are designed and fitted with raked seating and many steps.
+These types may not have handrails and can result in the risk of slips, trips and falls in football stadiums

-- Sitting in the front rows might get you close to the action, but there can also be a risk in doing so.
-Athletes (such as football players) can fall into the crowds.
-Whilst this may look funny when seen on the TV or on the Web, for those on the receiving end of the collision, it can be painful and result in an injury.
+- Sitting in the front rows might get you close to the action, but there can also be a risk in doing so – athletes (such as football players) can fall into the crowds.
+For those on the receiving end of the collision, it can be painful and result in an injury

-- Stadiums will often have areas which are exposed to the elements.
-Those on the stands and terraces watching the game will always have a chance of severe weather (such as driving rain or freezing cold) causing surfaces, seats, and walkways to become slippery.
+- Stadiums will often have areas that are exposed to the elements – those on the stands and terraces watching the game will always have a chance of severe weather (such as driving rain or freezing cold) causing surfaces, seats, and walkways to become slippery.
 Electrical storms can also pose a risk to fans sitting outside.
-This means that both stadia owners, managers, and fans should be prepared.
+This means that both stadia owners, managers, and fans should be prepared

 No matter the type, nature, and severity of your accident or injury suffered, the specialist expert legal solicitors at Legal Expert can help you pursue your compensation claim.